-I

-for permanent
+[

-disqualification has not yet
+disqualification has not yet become final.

-become final.

-A tomporarily disqualified

 A temporarily disqualified Director shall, within sixty

 (60) business days from such

-disqualification, take the

-appropriate action to remedy
+disqualification, take the appropriate action to remedy

 or correct the disqualification.

 If he fails or refuses to do so

-for unjustified reasons, the

-disqualification shall become
+for unjustified reasons, the disqualification shall become

 permanent.

 (iii) Independent Directors He shall be disqualified during

 his tenure under the

 following instances or causes:

-2.1 He becomes an

-officer or employee of the Company where he is such

-member of the board of
+2.1 He becomes an officer or employee of the Company where he is such member of the board of directors/trustees, or becomes any of the persons enumerated under letter (A) hereof;

-directors/trustees, or

-becomes any of the persons

-enumerated under letter (A)

-hereof;

-2.2 His beneficial

-security ownership exceeds

-two percent (2%) of the

-outstanding capital stock of

-the Company where he is
+2.2 His beneficial security ownership exceeds two percent (2%) of the outstanding capital stock of the Company where he is such director;

-such director;

-2.3 Fails, without any

-justifiable cause, to attend at

-least 50% of the total number

-of Board meetings during his

-incumbency unless such

-absences are due to grave

-illness or death of an

-immediate family;
+2.3 Fails, without any justifiable cause, to attend at least 50% of the total number of Board meetings during his incumbency unless such absences are due to grave illness or death of an immediate family;

-Such other disqualifications

-that the Corporate

-Governance Manual provides.
+Such other disqualifications that the Corporate Governance Manual provides.

 e.
 Removal

 (i) Executive Directors 1.
 It must take place either at

 a regular meeting or special

-meeting of the stockholders or

-members called for the
+meeting of the stockholders or members called for the

 purpose;

 2. There must be previous

 notice to the stockholders or

+members of the intention to remove;

+/ 1

-members of the intention to remove; 3.
-The removal must be by a vote of the stockholders representing 2/3 of Outstanding Capital Stock or 2/3 of members.
-4. The director may be removed with or without cause unless he was elected by the minority, in which case, it is required that there is cause for removal. (ii) Non-Executive Directors 1.
-It must take place either at a regular meeting or special meeting of the stockholders or members called for the purpose; 2.
-There must be previous notice to the stockholders or members of the intention to remove; 3.
-The removal must be by a vote of the stockholders representing 2/3 of Outstanding Capital Stock or 2/3 of members.
-4. The director may be removed with or without cause unless he was elected by the minority, in which case, it is required that there is cause for removal. (iii) Independent Directors TOT TETHOVAL.
-In case of resignation, disqualification or cessation of independent directorship and only after notice has been made with the Commission within five (5) days from such resignation, disqualification or cessation, the vacancy shall be filled by the vote of at least a majority of the remaining directors, if still constituting a quorum, upon the nomination of the Committee otherwise, said vacancies shall be filled by the stockholders in a regular or special meeting called for that purpose.
-An independent director so elected to fill a vacancy shall serve only for the constant town of his the unexpired term of his predecessor in office. f.
-Re-instatement (i) Executive Directors Same process as stated above for the selection/appointment of Executive Directors Same criteria as stated above for the selection/ appointment of Executive Directors (ii) Non-Executive Directors Same process as stated above for the selection/appointment of Non-Executive Directors Same criteria as stated above for the selection/ appointment of Non-Executive Directors (iii) Independent Directors Same process as stated above for the selection/appointment of Independent Directors g.
-Suspension (i) Executive Directors Same process as stated above for the removal of Executive Directors (ii) Non-Executive Directors Same process as stated above for the removal of Non-Executive Directors (iii) Independent Directors Same process as stated above for the removal of Independent Directors Same criteria as stated above for the removal of Independent Directors
+I · · · · · · · · · · · · · · · · · · · The removal must be by a vote of the stockholders representing 2/3 of Outstanding Capital Stock or 2/3 of members.
+The director may be removed with or without cause unless he was elected by the minority, in which case, it is required that there is cause for removal. (ii) Non-Executive Directors It must take place either at a regular meeting or special meeting of the stockholders or members called for the purpose; There must be previous notice to the stockholders or members of the intention to remove; The removal must be by a vote of the stockholders representing 2/3 of Outstanding Capital Stock or 2/3 of members.
+The director may be removed with or without cause unless he was elected by the minority, in which case, it is required that there is cause for removal. (iii) Independent Directors In case of resignation, disqualification or cessation of independent directorship and only after notice has been made with the Commission within five (5) days from such resignation, disqualification or cessation, the vacancy shall be filled by the vote of at least a majority of the remaining directors, if still constituting a quorum, upon the nomination of the Committee otherwise, said vacancies shall be filled by the stockholders in a regular or special meeting called for that purpose.
+An independent director so elected to fill a vacancy shall serve only for the unexpired term of his predecessor in office.

+f.
+Re-instatement (i) Executive Directors Same process as stated above for the selection/appointment Same criteria as stated above for the selection/ appointment of Executive Directors of Executive Directors (ii) Non-Executive Directors Same process as stated above Same criteria as stated above for the selection/appointment for the selection/ appointment of Non-Executive Directors of Non-Executive Directors (iii) Independent Directors Same process as stated above Same criteria as stated above for the selection/appointment for the selection/ appointment of Independent Directors of Independent Directors g.
+Suspension (i) Executive Directors Same process as stated above for the removal of Executive Directors (ii) Non-Executive Directors Same process as stated above for the removal of Non- Executive Directors (iii) Independent Directors Same process as stated above Same criteria as stated above for the removal of for the removal of Independent Independent Directors Directors